ariegg/webiopi-drivers/README.md

 They are valid for WebIOPi release 0.7.22-bus-swagger (which is not an official release at the moment).

 In order to use the drivers in the original WebIOPi 0.7.22 you have to comment out the decorators starting with @api, remove the "bus" parameter from the \_\_init\_\_(...) method definitions and \_\_init\_\_(...) calls and remove the device() parameter/calls from the \_\_str\_\_() methods.
 You also have to copy the Python source files to their correct location in the WebIOPi folders, adapt setup.py to include the new components and also modify manager.py so that the dynamic driver lookup finds the new hardware categories.
-Please keep in mind, this is not a job for WebIOPi beginners, its something for the professionals.
+Please keep in mind, this is not a job for WebIOPi beginners, it's something for the professionals.

 #IMPORTANT: